iPad vs iPad 2 – Which one is better? Review and Comparison

 iPad vs iPad 2 – Apple did something really revolutionary a year back.
 They launched the iPad.
 It took the struggling tablet industry by storm and sold over 15 million in just a year.
 Entry-level notebooks were given a run for their money and people started looking at tablets in a completely new way.
-However, the path to success wasn’t so easy for Apple and the iPad.
+However, the path to success wasn’t so easy for Apple.

 Some people called it an oversized version of the iPod Touch, others mocked at its name while some laughed when Apple said it was magical and revolutionary at an unbelievable price.

 While the success of the iPad was a very good thing for Apple, they possibly had to face a big challenge making the device better in the form of the Apple iPad Air 2.

 - 8MP back camera, 1.
 2MP FaceTime HD front camera

 - 9.7-inch (diagonal) LED-backlit glossy widescreen Multi-Touch display with IPS technology

 - Make sure to plug the product to a charging base for about 3 hours.

 - Back camera: Video recording, HD (720p) up to 30 frames per second with audio

 - Compatible only on Apple's iOS 9.3 and access to Apple's app store.

 They had to make sure that the iPad 2 would meet expectations and kept the momentum flowing.
 So as per the 1 year life cycle of Apple, they launched the iPad 2.
 The devices lies in the line between a redesign of the original iPad and a modest bump in the specs to keep it ahead of its competitors.